mhsiddiqui/flask-djangofy/docs/initializers.md

 # Initializers

 Initializers are classes which run before running server.
-Default initializers are
+Default initializes are

-1. Route initlizer
+1. Route initialize

 ## Adding new initializer